OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-fetch-display-data.md

     </div>

-    By limiting the results returned by the query, you no longer rely on the SQL query **.Count** property to get the correct count of records complying with the original query conditions and joins.
+    By limiting the results returned by the query, you no longer rely on the **&lt;SQL query&gt;.Count** property to get the correct count of records complying with the original query conditions and joins.
 If you need the total number of records, you must make a separate query to do that count.

 ### Benefits

 Keeping the number of records fetched from the database consistent with your needs optimizes aggregates and SQL queries execution time and improves screen loading.
 This is especially useful when fetching table records or when an aggregate is used to fetch a single record.

-## Don't show a blank screen while data is being fetched
+## Don't show a blank screen while data is being fetched { #blank-screen }

-Plan what your app will display to the user while data is being fetched.
+Plan what your app displays to the user while data is being fetched.

 ### Recommendations